Why form a Limited Company to hold a BTL Property?

 Properties held in a limited company are viewed as a business and as such all expenses can be written off for tax purposes.

-Limited companies pay Corporation Tax, not Income Tax, and as such are not affected by the changes to tax relief on finance costs for personal BTL borrowers.
+Limited companies pay Corporation Tax whilst individuals pay Income Tax.
+As such companies are not affected by the changes the treasury made to tax relief on finance costs for personal BTL borrowers.

-As everyone’s circumstances are different, we advise you speak with a tax advisor who will look at your circumstances and advice you on the most cost-effective way to proceed.
+As everyone’s circumstances are different, we strongly advise all investors speak with a tax advisor who will look at your circumstances and advice you on the most cost-effective way to proceed.

 Which Types of Limited Companies Can Get a Mortgage?

 A special purpose vehicle is a company that was set up to trade only in rental property.
-They typically have one of the following Standard Industry Classification (SIC) codes registered at company’s house.
+They typically have one of the following Standard Industry Classification (SIC) codes registered at companies house.